Bachelor of Education Degree Practical Experience Details

 Student Teaching Practica

 EDUC 251 (Introduction to Teaching) is a pre-B.Ed course that introduces the life of the professional teacher and lays the foundation to future courses in the teacher education program.
-In addition to the campus-based course work, students spend 10 half days in the classroom.
+In addition to the campus-based course work, students spend 10 half-days in the classroom.

 EDUC 351 (Elementary Practicum I) provides students in the Elementary stream of the B.Ed.
-(After Degree) program with a reflective practicum experience that includes five weeks of in-school practical experience in an elementary classroom and a one week campus-based seminar.
+(After Degree) program with a reflective practicum experience that includes five weeks of in-school practical experience in an elementary classroom and a one-week campus-based seminar.

 EDUC 353 (Secondary Practicum I) provides students in the Secondary stream of the B.Ed.
 (After Degree) program with a reflective practicum experience that includes six weeks of in-school practical experience in a junior high or secondary classroom and an integrated one-week campus-based seminar.

 EDUC 451 (Elementary Practicum II) is the major practicum in the Elementary stream of the B.Ed.
 (After Degree) program.
-At least eleven weeks are spent in an elementary classroom and one week in a concluding seminar.
+At least 11weeks are spent in an elementary classroom and one week in a concluding seminar.
 The student is assigned to a certificated teacher and is required to do a substantial amount of teaching on a graduated scale culminating in at least four weeks at the full-time level.

 EDUC 453 (Secondary Practicum II) is the major practicum in the Secondary stream of the B.Ed.
 (After Degree) program.
 Eleven weeks are spent in a junior or senior high classroom and one week in a concluding seminar.
-The student is assigned to a certificated teacher and is required to do a substantial amount of teaching on a graduated scale culminating in at least four weeks at the full-time level.
+The student is assigned to a certificated teacher and is required to do a substantial amount of teaching on a graduated scale, culminating in at least four weeks at the full-time level.

 Online Communication through Moodle